 Birch, tar, bitumen, saffron with iodine shades, and suede-like notes come out when you open a bottle of a leathery fragrance; arid, acrid, mysterious, and pungent, these are not your average “feel good” scents, but the experience can be very rewarding when you let them unfold on your skin.
 The niche market of scents has embraced leather fragrances as the field where they can excel, and the variation is now literally endless.
 You’re sure to find the one that fits your needs, from the softest buttery suede, to the harshest whiplash, so to speak.

-Characteristic fragrances include Sandor 70s (Carner Barcelona), and Black Night (Francesca Bianchi).
+Characteristic fragrances include Sandor 70s (Carner Barcelona), and The Black Knight (Francesca Bianchi).

 Rich, sultry scents, these fragrances heavily rely on materials with a low evaporation rate, making them quite tenacious on the skin.
 Orientals were named during the first decades of the 20th century, when Western fascination with the Far East was growing in Europe.